-Council endorsed the Sunshine Coast Community Plan at its Ordinary Meeting on 18 May 2011.
+Council approved the Sunshine Coast Community Plan on 18 May 2011.
 It was developed in partnership with the community.

-The plan, which is a requirement under the Local Government Act 2009, captures the community’s vision and hopes for the future of the region.
+The plan is a requirement under the Local Government Act 2009.
+It captures the community's vision and hopes for the future of the region.
 It can also be used as a guide for all other planning processes for council.

-During the consultation process, it became clear that the community is committed to the Sunshine Coast becoming Australia’s most sustainable region, and that the plan should be carefully considered by all decision-makers.
+It was clear during the process that the community wanted the Sunshine Coast to become Australia’s most sustainable region.
+The plan will be carefully considered by all decision-makers of the future.